 Of course, every bicycle frame will eventually fail after enough use.
 The most common failure point on a bamboo frame will be the bonded junctions, where the bamboo tubes are joined together.
 To be safe, you should periodically inspect the frame for cracks.
 Look around the dropouts where the seat and chainstays meet, the head tube where the top and down tubes meet, the bottom bracket area, and the seat post clamp area.
 If you spot any cracks, you want to repair your frame before a catastrophic failure occurs.

 A note about accidental damage: One drawback to bamboo is that it is possible to crack it if you over-tighten a component during installation.
 This is particularly common on the seat tube when tightening the seat post clamp.
 Be careful when installing components that attach to the frame.
-You can avoid causing damage by using a torque wrench set to the manufactures specifications.
+You can avoid causing damage by using a torque wrench set to the manufacturer specifications.

 Bamboo Bike Comfort